SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_parameters/I-DOCSIS_parameters_market.md

 - **Number CM DOCSIS Other** : Calculated.
 The number of CMs associated with the given level that have an unknown DOCSIS version.

-  Calculated by adding up the number of CMs with an unknown DOCSIS version that are part of the Market.
+  Calculated by adding up the number of CMs with an unknown DOCSIS version that are part of the market.

 - **Number CM Ping OK**